Working from home 101

 At least, that’s how it was.
 Since we’ve entered into a twilight zone storyline and the global pandemic has made going out and working or socialising in public spaces not only dangerous but morally questionable, we’re all where I imagine many of you are, working from home and missing irl meetings and chats over the coffee machine.
 Working from home isn’t always easy, but we consider ourselves pretty lucky.
 We’ve learnt a lot from working remotely – particularly what not to do!
 Hopefully now you can learn from our mistakes.

-Don’t be disappointed if it’s not the vacation you imagined…
+Don’t be disappointed if working from home isn’t everything you imagined…

 There’s a common misconception that working from home isn’t even really ‘working’.
 I can’t count the number of times I’ve had friends assume I’m free to meet on their days off, make comments about me not ‘really’ having to go to work (I guess because I don’t have a commute?) or expressing envy at what they imagine is a life of pyjamas and daytime TV.
 And I have to admit, I thought working from home would be a breeze, too.
 But it’s not all pyjamas and blankets and endless cups of tea with daytime TV playing in the background.
 It can be bloody hard to self-motivate, to feel that ever-important team spirit, and sometimes getting ahold of an answer or a document you really need can involve several hours of waiting for someone to see your email rather than simply strolling across the office to ask for it.
 You’ll make mistakes and experience disappointments and frustrations.
 But you’ll also learn to adapt and to see the joy of working from home.